-The Child and Adolescent Residency Program at IU School of Medicine offers two years of training in the subspecialty of child and adolescent psychiatry.
-This program, the only one of its kind in the state of Indiana, prepares residents for both private and academic practice through a comprehensive curriculum involving clinical service, research, observation, diagnosis, individual and group supervision, and participation in didactic seminars.
-Residents have a wide range of teaching and research opportunities in various areas, including neurobiology, psychotherapy, moral development and psychopharmacology.
-Child and Adolescent residents are trained in the delivery of humanistic patient care supported by a scientific knowledge base; fundamental knowledge in child development and psychopathology; and techniques of diagnosis and treatment which are unique to child and adolescent psychiatry.
+The Child and Adolescent Fellowship Program at IU School of Medicine offers two years of training in the subspecialty of child and adolescent psychiatry.
+This program, the only one of its kind in the state of Indiana, prepares fellows for both private and academic practice through a comprehensive curriculum involving clinical service, research, observation, diagnosis, individual and group supervision, and participation in didactic seminars.
+Fellows have a wide range of teaching and research opportunities in various areas, including neurobiology, psychotherapy, moral development and psychopharmacology.
+Child and Adolescent fellows are trained in the delivery of humanistic patient care supported by a scientific knowledge base; fundamental knowledge in child development and psychopathology; and techniques of diagnosis and treatment which are unique to child and adolescent psychiatry.

-The primary clinical practice site for Child and Adolescent Psychiatry residents is at Riley Hospital for Children; however, residents also spend time at Eskenazi Health Midtown Community Mental Health in various locations across Indianapolis.
-Several opportunities are available to residents for elective rotations based on the residents’ individual interests.
+The primary clinical practice site for Child and Adolescent Psychiatry fellows is at Riley Hospital for Children; however, residents also spend time at Eskenazi Health Midtown Community Mental Health in various locations across Indianapolis.
+Several opportunities are available to residents for elective rotations based on individual interests.